Summer Internship Program

 —The whole summer was an incredible learning experience.
 It taught me that grassroots organizations are much more complex than I had ever realized, and that it’s important to temper my expectations.
 I would not trade my experience for anything and know it has affected how I think about development and what I plan to do with my future.

 New this year

 This year the Institute will offer many awards for entrepreneurial internships, meaning that students will find the organization and begin dialogue to create a dynamic internship related to their academic program.
 Students seeking advice as to how to find an internship organization should click here.
-Students using this option should meet with Holly Rivers or Cori Tallman at least a month in advance of the deadline to ensure that their organization is eligible for funding.
+Students using this option should meet with Holly Rivers or Cori Tallman as early as possible to ensure that their organization is eligible for funding.

 As in previous years, the Institute maintains a partnership with a handful of organizations, which reserve spots for Notre Dame students.
 Students may apply for these internships in lieu of the entrepreneurial option.
 Note that these spots are highly competitive and only students whose academic program and skills best match the organizations’ needs will be selected for these internships.
 Learn more about Kellogg Partnerships.